backstage/backstage/docs/deployment/docker.md

 # Copy any other files that we need at runtime
 COPY --chown=node:node app-config.yaml ./

+# From here on we use the least-privileged `node` user to run the backend.
+USER node
 CMD ["node", "packages/backend", "--config", "app-config.yaml"]
 ```